-The internet is awash with images, whether it’s photographs, artwork, illustrations or diagrams and it’s never been easier to copy this material, but how do you know who owns the copyright and whether you’re actually allowed to use the image?
+The internet is awash with images – this can include photographs, artwork, illustrations or diagrams.
+It’s never been easier to copy this material, but how do you know who owns the copyright and whether you’re actually allowed to use the image?

 The creator could be the photographer, artist or the company that the creator worked for.
-It may not necessarily be the person using the image, as they might have been granted permission by the creator.
+You must be aware that it may not necessarily be the person using the image you have found, as they might have been granted permission by the creator.

 The vast majority of images on the internet are likely to be protected by copyright.
-The only way to be 100% sure that an image is safe to copy and use is to seek permission before you do so.
+The only way to be 100% sure that an image is safe to copy and use is to seek permission from the creator before you do so.

 If you think you are the victim of copyright infringement, there are a number of possible courses of action that you can take.

-You can ask the user of the image to purchase a licence, coming to a commercial arrangement with them, or legal action can be taken by bringing a claim in court.
+You can ask the user of the image to purchase a licence, you can come to a commercial arrangement with them, or legal action can be taken by bringing a claim in court.

 Deliberate infringement of copyright on a commercial scale can lead to criminal prosecution.